Coding-Geeks-NUST/Speed_Bird/README.md

 1) Download the latest version of python from the following link. https://www.python.org/downloads/
 2) Install it and remember to check mark the option of adding python to windows path.
-3) Click on the search the bar and open cmd.
+3) Click on the search bar and open cmd.
 4) Type a cammand (pip install pygame) and hit the enter button.
 5) Go to the speed bird folder.
 6) Run the speed bird.py file.